alloy-rs/book/vocs/docs/pages/transactions/sending-an-EIP-4844-transaction.md

+---
+description: Send EIP-4844 blob transactions with blob sidecars for data availability on Ethereum
+---

 ## Sending an EIP-4844 transaction

 Send an [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) transaction by specifying the `blob_sidecar` field.
 This is also known as a blob transaction.